 I wonder, do people who work for the Yellow Pages use their own product, or do they just Google everything like the rest of us?

-three four months late in posting this, but Twitter’s 2011 Year in Review is an illuminating look into the hot topics of the year.
+I’m only about three four months late in posting this, but Twitter’s 2011 Year in Review is an illuminating look into the hot topics of the year.
 While the results are skewed slightly towards the interests of Twitter’s active user base, the big ones are still up there: Two and a Half Men, Japan, Rebecca Black, Charlie Sheen, and so on.
 The full site is worth a few minutes of time.